 Since not every eBook readers display the standalone tables of contents provided by Atlantis, you can include a table of contents yourself manually within the body of your original eBook document.
 For example, the "eBook" template of Atlantis already includes an inline table of contents:

-So if you intend to save an existing document as eBook, and it doesn't already include an inline table of contents, you can insert one by clicking before the first chapter of the book, and choosing the "Insert | Table of Contents..." menu The main menu or simply menu is a horizontal bar with clickable commands anchored to the top of the main window of Atlantis:
+So if you intend to save an existing document as eBook, and it does not already include an inline table of contents, you can insert one by clicking before the first chapter of the book, and choosing the "Insert | Table of Contents..." menu command.

 Note that the inline tables of contents are mandatory in Kindle eBooks.
 So if you are planning to convert your document to a Kindle eBook, you must include an inline table of contents in the source document.